 4. Have a high-touch management participation

 Having someone from senior management participate in interactions with the candidate and family is vital.
-Steve says, “The department chairman or even the CEO of the hospital might get involved in entertaining a husband or wife, or whoever it is, helping them envision how they can be happy in that community.”
+Giglietta says, “The department chairman or even the CEO of the hospital might get involved in entertaining a husband or wife, or whoever it is, helping them envision how they can be happy in that community.”
 These “high-touch” interactions with senior officials provide the candidate and family a great sense of being valued by the very top of the organization.

 5. Remember to follow through

-“The success stories,” Steve concludes, “all have a common denominator: the prospective employer took the time to get to know the provider and his or her family, to find out what was important to them, and then helped them connect the dots in their new community to visualize how it will work for them.”
+“The success stories,” Giglietta concludes, “all have a common denominator: the prospective employer took the time to get to know the provider and his or her family, to find out what was important to them, and then helped them connect the dots in their new community to visualize how it will work for them.”